-If your summary of credits shows that you have earned at least 171 ECTS credits in a Bachelor's degree program at the Faculty of Arts and Social Sciences (PhF), in the following semester you may complete pre-Master's modules from the PhF worth a maximum of 18 ECTS credits (overall).
+If your summary of credits shows that you have earned at least 120 ECTS credits in a Bachelor's degree program at the Faculty of Arts and Social Sciences (PhF), in the following semester you may complete pre-Master's modules from the PhF worth a maximum of 30 ECTS credits (overall & including all semesters).
 Please submit an application to book pre-Master's modules to the Office of Student Affairs within the specified period.

-To apply to book pre-Master's modules for Spring Semester 2018, please complete the electronic application form (link following the next section) during the period from 3 September to 30 September 2018.
+To apply to book pre-Master's modules for Fall Semester 2021, please complete the electronic application form during the period from 6 to 26 September 2021.
 On receipt of your application the Office of Student Affairs will book the Master's modules for you.
-Once your application has been processed you will receive confirmation with a summary of Master's modules for which a booking could be made.
+Once your application has been processed you will receive a confirmation.
 Please do not book Master's modules yourself via the booking system.

 Rules for Booking Pre-Master's Modules